History of the Jews in Kingston upon Hull: Jewellers, merchants, and shipbuilders

 Leading Jewish families in Hull at one time were mostly retailers, and some craftsmen, of precious wares and branded timepieces.
 Still-noted Victorian clockmakers are Bethel Jacobs and Isaac Lavine, also Bush, Carlin, Friedman, Lewis, Maizels, Marks, Shibko, Solomon, Symons and Wacholder.
 There were once many other jewelers (see Early history), later only a few like watchmaker PS Phillips, Chappells (became Conleys / Paragon), and Segals, which survives (est. 1919).
 Synagogue president Louis Rapstone sold antiques in the town, as did TV personality David Hakeney.

 Mid-century trading businesses, like Lewis & Godfrey's fancy bazaar of the 1850s, Magner Bros' fancy goods dealers & importers, and Haberland & Glassman's 1867 grocers, became major merchant firms toward 1900.
 Dumoulin & Gosschalk of Finkle Street were classic "Port Jews," who were hide, wool and produce importers.
-Victor Dumoulin (Flemish b.Lille 1836) became Hull's Imperial Ottoman Vice-Consul, later consul for the Austrian Empire, and chairman of the Chamber of Commerce (see List of Jews from Kingston upon Hull, Civic leaders).
-Major Jewish egg importers included Max Minden & Co, and Fischoff; as well as Saville Goldrein (father of Neville, see List of Jews from Kingston upon Hull), Annis & Gordon, and Cecil Krotowski.
+Victor Dumoulin (Flemish b.Lille 1836) became Hull's Imperial Ottoman Vice-Consul, later consul for the Austrian Empire, and chairman of the Chamber of Commerce.
+Major Jewish egg importers included Max Minden & Co, and Fischoff; as well as Saville Goldrein, Annis & Gordon, and Cecil Krotowski.
 Among grain importers was the Hull warehouse of the international Louis Dreyfus & Co.

 Martin Samuelson was born in Hamburg to a Jewish merchant family, which converted to Christianity, probably in Hull.
-An iron-shipbuilding engineer, he was Sheriff and Mayor of Hull (see List of Jews from Kingston upon Hull, Civic leaders).
+An iron-shipbuilding engineer, he was Sheriff and Mayor of Hull).
 The spit of land which his major shipyard occupied is still called Sammy's Point, where Hull's The Deep aquarium now stands.
-His brother, engineer Alexander, worked with Martin in Hull, and another brother, schooled in Hull, was industrialist Sir Bernhard Samuelson (see List of Jews from Kingston upon Hull, Science and technology).
+His brother, engineer Alexander, worked with Martin in Hull, and another brother, schooled in Hull, was industrialist Sir Bernhard Samuelson.